textpattern/textpattern.github.io/setup/multi-site-installation.md

 # Multi-site installation guide

-A multi-site installation allows you to use a single Textpattern CMS installation to run multiple websites.
-Each site has its own website design and separate admin login, but you have only one copy of Textpattern to maintain and update.
+A multi-site installation allows a single Textpattern CMS installation to power multiple websites.
+Each site can have its own website theme and separate admin login, but only one instance of Textpattern to maintain.

 On this page: